Detached ears

 What is the cost of otoplasty in Belgium?

-Reimbursement for otoplasty depends on the nature of the problem: generally speaking, if the procedure is performed for purely aesthetic reasons, it is deemed non-essential and is not reimbursed (except by certain mutual or supplementary insurance companies).
-If, on the other hand, the procedure is carried out for medical reasons, such as recurrent infection, pain or trauma, it may be partially reimbursed by the health insurance company.
+Reimbursement for otoplasty depends on the nature of the problem: generally speaking, if the procedure is performed for purely aesthetic reasons, it is deemed non-essential and is not reimbursed (except by certain insurance companies).
+If, on the other hand, the procedure is carried out for medical reasons, such as recurrent infection, pain or trauma, it may be partially reimbursed by your health insurance company.

 For children up to the age of 16, partial coverage of otoplasty is possible.
 This must be justified by the prevention of psychological problems such as bullying or low self-esteem, under the medical advice of an ENT (ear, nose and throat) specialist or plastic surgeon.
 This must first be checked with your surgeon.